The secret to getting your content on the first page of Google isn’t strategic keyword placement, lengthy blogs or frequent posting.

 But how did we accomplish this?
 Let’s start by examining our most popular blog post from this campaign,

-At a humble 650 words, this post is certainly not considered long-form content (which is widely considered to perform the best in ranking
+At a humble 650 words, this post is certainly not considered long-form content (which is widely considered to

 ).
 Yet, it is still ranked on the first page of Google for 6 keywords.